conan-io/conan-center-index/docs/faqs.md

 cmake/3.17.2
 ```

-Other packages using more unusual build tools, like `OpenSSL` using `strawberryperl`, will have the build require in the recipe as it is likely that the user that want to build it from sources will not have it installed in their system.
+Other packages using more unusual build tools, like [`OpenSSL`](https://github.com/conan-io/conan-center-index/tree/master/recipes/openssl) using [`strawberryperl`](https://github.com/conan-io/conan-center-index/tree/master/recipes/strawberryperl), will have the build require in the recipe as it is likely that the user that want to build it from sources will not have it installed in their system.

 ## How are rare build systems without generators packaged?

 The C++ ecosystem has a lot of rare, unique and obscure build systems.
 Some of these are available in ConanCenter but they do not have built-in generators from the main Conan client.
 For these cases, contributors are asked to help reviewers as much as possible as it's likely we will not have expertise.

-For quality assurance the build service is expected to be green and the hooks will ensure the package contents match whats expected given the options.
+For quality assurance the build service is expected to be green and the [hooks](https://github.com/conan-io/hooks) will ensure the package contents match what is expected given the options.
 This means they are more likely to have
 inconsistency then other projects but make for excellent contributons.

 ## Are python requires allowed in the `conan-center-index`?